 Leigh Natasha Salter is Managing Director of Movers & Shakers, having formerly been the Business and Events Director.
 Leigh has been responsible for developing the brand over the last 12 years and was responsible for the launch of the Movers & Shakers UK Regional events programme.
 Previously she worked in marketing, communications and research, and also ran the Windsor & Maidenhead Borough’s Business to Community Partnership, facilitating CSR for businesses.
 She qualified at Oxford University with a BA Honours in Human Sciences, and a scholarship, and is also a member of the BPF, WPA and UK-GBC.

-Corporate Director, Economy Directorate
+Corporate Director for Economy